Sarvar5734/WaitDontGo/replit.md

 The bot follows a modular design, separating concerns into distinct modules:
 - **Main Entry Point (`main.py`)**: Configures and starts the bot, handles registration of handlers, and manages error handling.
 - **Database Layer (`models.py`, `database_manager.py`, `db_operations.py`)**: Manages interactions with a pure PostgreSQL database using SQLAlchemy ORM for User, Feedback, and AISession models.
 It supports full CRUD operations, advanced querying, indexing, and is designed for scalability to support 10,000+ concurrent users.
 JSON fields are used for arrays like photos, likes, and traits.
+Enhanced with city_slug column for consistent location matching and coordinate storage for distance calculations.
 - **Translation System (`translations.py`)**: Centralizes all bot text in a `TEXTS` dictionary, providing bilingual support for English and Russian, including comprehensive neurodivergent trait definitions in multiple languages.
 It includes helper functions for language detection and text retrieval.
 - **Handler Modules (`handlers.py`)**: Contains conversation handlers for user registration, the main menu system, profile management (viewing, editing), and dating features (like/pass, match detection, profile browsing), along with navigation elements like back buttons.
 - **Keep-Alive Service (`keep_alive.py`)**: A custom HTTP server that prevents the bot from going idle on hosting platforms and integrates with logging.